 This dish is traditional to Marche, a central region of Italy that looks out over the Adriatic Sea.
 It is often overlooked, especially when it comes to cuisine.
 Nonetheless, Marche boasts a unique cuisine of its own.
 One of the region’s signature dishes is the traditional fritto misto Marchigiano, which is a mixed platter of fried bites.
 A core part of this offering is the ‘verdure fritte’, or fried vegetables.
 They are typically made by being rolled in flour before being soaked in beaten eggs and then fried.
 The vegetables used typically depend on what’s in season, but eggplants are a common component.

-Final Thoughts on Italian Eggplant Recipes
+FAQs on Italian Eggplant Recipes